Edward Fadeley

 Edward Norman Fadeley (December 13, 1929 – August 30, 2015) was an American attorney and politician in the state of Oregon.
 He was the 88th justice of the Oregon Supreme Court.
 Previously he served in both the Oregon House of Representatives and the Oregon State Senate, serving one session as President of the Oregon Senate.
 In later years he faced allegations of sexual harassment and was reprimanded for legal ethics violations.

 Early life

 Edward Norman Fadeley was born on December 13, 1929, in Williamsville, Missouri, the son of Robert Sylvester Fadeley and Nelle Fadeley (née Norman), both teachers.
 He was raised in Missouri, and at the age of 14 he decided he wanted to become a lawyer.
 After high school he attended and graduated from the University of Missouri in Columbia.

-Edward Fadeley then joined the United States Navy where he served for three years.
+Fadeley then joined the United States Navy where he served for three years.
 After the Navy he moved to Eugene, Oregon where he enrolled at the University of Oregon School of Law.
 There he purchased a house when he arrived in 1954 and announced during the first term that he would finish first in his class.
 In 1957, Fadeley graduated from law school at the university, first in his class.
-He married Nancie Peacocke and the couple had two children, Shira and Charles.
-Edward Fadeley would then enter private legal practice where he remained for 31 years.
-He divorced Nancie in 1984 and married his second wife, Darian, many years later.